 Fast cars, big crashes, beautiful grid girls and the Monaco harbour.
 All unique attractions to the supermassive world of Formula One – the largest global motorsport on the planet.

-Each season 22 drivers compete for the most prized racing seats on the planet – starting just one race is a astounding honor.
+Each season 22 drivers compete for the most prized racing seats on the planet – starting just one race is a astounding honour.
 But for Jean-Eric Vergne he got a few more than that, 58 to be exact.

 He spoke very highly of him telling me, “Helmut Marko is not the busiest guy on the planet but has given a lot of chance to many young drivers to race in Formula One and I think not many people in the paddock can say they have done what Helmut Marko has done.”

 The 2014 Singapore Grand Prix was one of his best memories in Formula One where he scored a fighting 6th place to equal his best ever finishing position in a Grand Prix.
-“Yeah I think it was a good race for me, I liked it” he said.
+“Yeah I think it was a good race for me, I liked it,” he said.

-“What has not been said so much in the press is that the whole year the car was 10 kilos to heavy, and Kvyat was 10 kilos lighter” said Vergne.
-He also went onto say: “in Formula One 10 kilos its straight to faulk every time out on the track.”
+“What has not been said so much in the press is that the whole year the car was 10 kilos to heavy, and Kvyat was 10 kilos lighter,” Vergne told me.
+He also went onto say, “in Formula One 10 kilos its straight to faulk every time out on the track.”

-“They had no place to promote me to Red Bull so therefore I was the one that had to go obviously to leave space for young drivers which is understandable you know I spent three seasons in Formula [One] with Toro Rosso and you’re never going to spend your career in Toro Rosso”
+“They had no place to promote me to Red Bull so therefore I was the one that had to go obviously to leave space for young drivers which is understandable you know I spent three seasons in Formula [One] with Toro Rosso and you’re never going to spend your career in Toro Rosso.”